chili-publish/grafx-documentation/docs/GraFx-Studio/guides/text-frame/index.md

 Set the minimum and maximum percentages for font size adjustments.

-> Note: When Copyfitting is enabled, Autogrow is disabled.
+> Note: When Copyfitting is enabled, Auto-grow is disabled.

 #### Auto-grow

-Enable "Autogrow" to allow the frame to expand as needed to fit content of varying lengths.
+Enable "Auto-grow" to allow the frame to expand as needed to fit content of varying lengths.
 For instance, records in a dataset might contain differing character counts.

+> Note: When Auto-grow is enabled, Copyfitting is disabled.

 Choose one or two growth directions (e.g., left, right, up, down).